What Is Rocky Mountain Spotted Fever?

 Doctors treat RMSF with antibiotics.
 With prompt treatment, most people recover in a few days.
 If it's not treated, RMSF can be life-threatening.

 What Are the Signs & Symptoms of Rocky Mountain Spotted Fever?

 RMSF gets its name from the trademark rash it causes.
 Small red spots and blotches begin on the wrists and ankles, then spread to the palms and soles, and up the arms and legs toward the trunk.
-Over time, the red spots might start to look more like bruises or bloody dots or patches under the skin.

 Symptoms often begin suddenly, usually within 1 week of a tick bite, though sometimes a bit later.
 Often, the person doesn't remember being bitten by a tick.
 The rash most often appears 3–5 days after the fever and headache start, but can take longer.